Philimanjar0/poegie/README.md

 - Poegie does not interact with an GGG online services or API.

 *If there are any ToS concerns, especially if you are GGG staff.
 Please contact me directly.
 This is intended as tool and service for the community, not a weapon to create an unfair advantage for its users.

+# Bug reporting
+You have two options for bug reporting
+- There is a bug report/feature request channel in the discord (link in sidebar).
+- Create a github issue

+# Help and discussion
+Join the discord for help, bugs, discussion, and whatever else.

 # I found a bug
 You can either file a bug in the [discord](https://discord.gg/EhKBMFpZ) server, or create a github issue here.